 Consider this example:

-Attacker Alice wants to lighten target Todd’s wallet by transfering some of his money to her.
+Attacker Alice wants to lighten target Todd’s wallet by transferring some of his money to her.
 Todd’s bank is vulnerable to CSRF.
 To send money, Todd has to access the following URL:

 After this URL is opened, a success page is presented to Todd, and the transfer is done.
 Alice also knows, that Todd frequently visits a site under her control at blog.aliceisawesome.com, where she places the following snippet: